Compact Speech Translation Models via Discrete Speech Units Pretraining: Method

-In FT, we use the encoder of the Fbk-to-DSU model and the decoder (and its output layer) of the DSU-to-Trl model to initialise the compact model, followed by finetuning on the paired speech-translation data using both MLE and CTC loss \cite{gaido-etal-2021-ctc,zhang-etal-2023-efficient}:
+Next, we use the encoder of the Fbk-to-DSU model and the decoder (and its output layer) of the DSU-to-Trl model to initialise the compact model, followed by finetuning on the paired Fbk-Trl data using both CE and CTC loss \cite{gaido-etal-2021-ctc,zhang-etal-2023-efficient} on the translations:

 where $\mathbf{\tilde{Y}} \in \mathcal{\tilde{Y}} = \{\mathcal{Y}, \emph{blank}\}$.